electraone/datafiles/manual/src/developers/midiimplementation.md

 - `0x04` Update command
 - `0x07` Control
 - `control-id-lsb` a LSB of a controlId
-- `control-id-msb` a LSB of a controlId
+- `control-id-msb` a MSB of a controlId
 - `control-update-json-data`
 - `0xF7` SysEx closing byte